microsoftgraph/msgraph-training-powerautomate/Lab.md

 ## Step 6: Extend the Flow to create multiple Channels using JSON Batching

-The Flow we created in Step 5 uses the `$batch` API to make two individual requests to the Microsoft Graph.
+The Flow we just created in Step 5 uses the `$batch` API to make two individual requests to the Microsoft Graph.
 Calling the `$batch` endpoint this way provides some benefit and flexibility, but the true power of the `$batch` endpoint comes when executing multiple requests to Microsoft Graph in a single `$batch` call.
 Our final step will extend our example of creating a Unified Group and associating a Team to include creating multiple default Channels for the Team.
 The following steps will  extend the Flow you created in [Step 5](#step-5-create-a-flow-that-creates-microsoft-teams-using-json-batching) to include creating 3 default Channels for the Team in a single `$batch` request.

-1. Open [Flow](https://flow.microsoft.com) and sign in
-2. Click **My Flows** in the top navigation
-3. Open the **Button -> Batch** Flow
-4. Click **Edit flow** to edit the flow created in [Step 5](#step-5-create-a-flow-that-creates-microsoft-teams-using-json-batching)
+1. Click **Edit** in the upper right of the Flow result from [Step 5](#step-5-create-a-flow-that-creates-microsoft-teams-using-json-batching)
-5. Click **+New step** and type `Batch` in the search box
+2. Click **+New step** and type `Batch` in the search box again
-6. Add another instance of the **MS Graph Batch Connector** action
+3. Add another instance of the **MS Graph Batch Connector** action
-7. Click the ellipsis and rename this action to `Batch POST-channels`
+4. Click the ellipsis and rename this action to `Batch POST-channels`
-8. Copy the following JSON and paste into the **body** text box of the action
+5. Copy the following JSON and paste into the **body** text box of the action

 ```json
 {